 While not officially an MBA, MIT's ten-month Supply Chain Management masters program attracts a similar target group, and leads to a Master of Engineering in Logistics degree.
 MIT also offers a “Leaders for Global Operations” dual-degree MBA/MSc program.
 The school hosts two relevant research centers: the Operations Research Center and the MIT Center for Transportation & Logistics, both of which publish research in supply chain management.
 In 2020, Sloan was ranked as a top Supply Chain MBA by US News.View School Profile

-ASU was ranked in 2019 by US News as one of the top-three Supply Chain MBAs in the United States.
+ASU was ranked in 2021 by US News as one of the top-five Supply Chain MBAs in the United States.
 The MBA offers several relevant specialization areas, including "Supply Chain Management and Health Sector Management,” and "Supply Chain Financial Management."
-The school placed 27 percent of its 2020 MBA class into operations or logistics-related roles.
+In recent years, the school has placed upwards of 27 percent of its MBA classes into operations or logistics-related roles.
 Through the school’s Department of Supply Chain Management, the school has some non-MBA graduate programs relevant to supply chain, such as a Master of Science in Global Logistics.View School Profile

 Gartner recently ranked Penn State as the number-one supply chain graduate program in North America, and typically, some 30 to 40 percent of the school’s MBA cohort lands jobs with operations or logistics functions each year.
 Since 1989, the school has operated the Center for Supply Chain Research, which publishes research and puts on events.
 The school offers an MBA concentration in Supply Chain Management, as well as a Master of Supply Chain Management.View School Profile